danny0ceanCA/airecruiting/README.md

 ## Registration Codes

 Career services staff and recruiters must supply an institutional code when registering.
-Codes can be requested from the `/request-code` page or by contacting the administrator at `admin@example.com`.
+Codes can be requested from the `/request-code` page or by contacting `support@talentmatch-ai.com`.
 Applicants do not need a code and may register directly.

 ## Students Endpoint